 - 8. In the Available Instances pane, double-click the instance that you want the app to be available on and click OK. - 9.
-Select the I accept check box (to accept the ServiceNow Terms of Use and Vendor App Subscription Terms and Conditions) and click Get. - 10.
+Select the I accept check box (to accept terms of use and subscription terms and conditions) and click Get. - 10.
 Log into the ServiceNow instance where you made the integration application available.
-(You selected this instance in Step 7) - 11.
+(You selected this instance in step 8). - 11.
 In the Filter navigator, enter System Applications and then under System Applications, click Applications.